jlangch/venice/doc/readme/venice-meets-llms.md

 ## Qdrant Vector DB

-Qdrant is a Vector Database and Vector Search Engine that empowers LLM applications with Retrieval Augmented Generation (RAG) to retrieve data from outside the LLM data world.
+Qdrant is a Vector Database and Vector Search Engine that empowers LLM applications with Retrieval Augmented Generation (RAG) to access data outside the LLM data world.

 ### Start Qdrant